-• IPX internal network number.
-A number that identifies an individual NetWare 4 server.
-This number must be unique for each server.

-• Node number.
-A number that identifies a network board (in a server, workstation, or router).
+- IPX internal network number is a number that identifies an individual NetWare 4 server.
+This number must be unique for each server. - Node number is a number that identifies a network board (in a server, workstation, or router).
 This number must be unique for each board.